mathewlowry/myhub-gpt/permanent versions/ai4communities/AI4Communities on Bluesky 1.md

 # AI4Communities on Bluesky

-**This is a subfile of the primary [[AI4Communities post]], and won't make any sense unless you read its parent first.
+**This is a subfile of the primary [[AI4Communities intro]], and won't make any sense unless you read its parent first.
 It explores how the AI4communities idea would look in decentralised social networks powered by ATProto, the Bluesky protocol**.

 *(Notes: This is an early draft.
 As explained in [this newsletter edition](https://mathewlowry.medium.com/exploring-ai4communities-newsletter-6365b2716bb1), I am publishing these early versions as I develop my thoughts in the hope that constructive comments will help me finish the post.
 More version control in the footer.)*

-I knew Bluesky existed but not much else when I published my [manifesto posts of 1/1/23](https://mathewlowry.medium.com/a-minimum-viable-ecosystem-for-collective-intelligence-7738848ce9c4), so my early versions of the [[AI4Communities post]] was Fediverse-oriented.
+I knew Bluesky existed but not much else when I published my [manifesto posts of 1/1/23](https://mathewlowry.medium.com/a-minimum-viable-ecosystem-for-collective-intelligence-7738848ce9c4), so my early versions of the [[AI4Communities intro]] was Fediverse-oriented.

 I therefore created this post in early November 2024 to hold my notes on how AI4Communities would look in an ATProto-powered world.
 By then I had annotated [11 resources tagged Bluesky](https://myhub.ai/@mathewlowry/?tags=bluesky) (there'll probably be more by the time you read this), and had concluded that in many ways Bluesky *already* supports AI4communities, but not in the Fediverse-friendly "cozyweb village" paradigm I've been using until now.